SEIR-7-06/react-intro/README.md

 - Notice how we wrap the JSX code in a set of parentheses.
 This allows us to put the JSX on a new line after the return and makes it easier to read.

-- Notice the export statement which will allow us to import the component into another file.
+- Notice the export statement at the bottom of the file.
+This will allow us to import the component into another file later on.

 Let's navigate back to the `App.js` file.
 First let's import our new `Person` component into `App.js`.
 Then let's render our `Person` component inside the `App` component replacing the existing content we had in there.
+It would look something like this.

 ```javascript
 import Person from './components/Person';